 Needless to say that it was not easy to transfer this practice to a major event like Documenta.
 The Covid pandemic made the process even more difficult: Instead of getting to know each other in advance in groups in Kassel – as originally planned – almost all meetings had to be planned online.
 Only individual artists have already met in person during visits.
 "The biggest challenge here was that we all come from completely different contexts and didn't know each other beforehand either.
 All of a sudden I'm supposed to decide on things that I've never done or experienced myself," says Reinaart Vanhoe.
 Setu Legi from Taring Padi also confirms: "It wasn't easy to get together at the beginning, the needs are very different.
 But what I like about the system is that no one is left behind, while others become the highlight, simply because they have the better resources."

-So far, money from the Mini-Majelis common pot has flowed into, among other things, a better Internet connection for Wakaliwood and the transport costs of Taring Padi, which have risen significantly higher than originally planned thanks to Corona.
-Vanhoe, who lives in Rotterdam, just a four-hour drive from Kassel, has so far found himself rather on the giving side.
-"Still, I can take a lot from this collaboration, new perspectives and ideas, I have learned a lot.
-I also referred Wakaliwood to the Rotterdam Film Festival and organized a workshop together with Taring Padi."
+So far, money from the Mini-Majelis common pot has flowed into, among other things, a better Internet connection for Wakaliwood and the transport costs of Taring Padi, which have risen significantly higher than originally planned thanks to Corona. vanhoe, who lives in Rotterdam, just a four-hour drive from Kassel, has so far been rather on the giving side – at least from an outsider’s view.
+"Still, I didn’t find myself enough on that side, since I can take a lot from this collaboration: new perspectives and ideas, I have learned many things.
+So, I am also trying to connect Wakaliwood to the House of Urban Art in Rotterdam and organized a workshop together with Taring Padi."

 © Text: Christina Schott